M&A – top considerations and implications

 Whether a buyer uses company stock, cash, or a note can depend on a number of factors.

 The next item is the impact that the purchase will have on the acquirer after the transaction as opposed to before.
-The financial profile of the two combined companies will need to be analyzed via a merger model.
+The financials of the two merged companies will need to be analyzed using a merger model.

 This analysis will consider whether the merger or acquisition will be financially beneficial to the new owner’s bottom line.